Emmanuel Macron Tax Evasion: Reports Claim French Presidential Candidate Hiding Offshore Company

 — Not Encrypted (@NOWisNWO) May 3, 2017

-Zero Hedge in particular gained a reputation during the 2016 presidential campaign of pushing conspiracy theories with no basis in fact and often appeared to be created out of thin air.
+Zero Hedge, in particular, gained a reputation during the 2016 presidential campaign of pushing conspiracy theories with no basis in fact and often appeared to be created out of thin air.
 As the Washington Post noted, Zero Hedge was identified by the group PropOrNot as one of dozens that likely spread Russian propaganda aimed at hurting Clinton’s campaign.

 “PropOrNot’s monitoring report, which was provided to The Washington Post in advance of its public release, identifies more than 200 websites as routine peddlers of Russian propaganda during the election season, with combined audiences of at least 15 million Americans.
 On Facebook, PropOrNot estimates that stories planted or promoted by the disinformation campaign were viewed more than 213 million times.”